Gursharan2803/NM-Assignment/README.md

 # NM-Assignment
-i have created this remo for my numerical method assignemnts
+i have created this repo for my numerical method assignments